 Through a team of interns, the four divisions of the MMTE Research Axis are investigated through both primary and secondary data collection.
 Following review by both the MMTE team as well as ECMI Senior Research Associates, the entries are published on the MMTE website.
 Information is updated in a similar fashion to ensure the inclusion of the latest changes and developments relating to the minorities and the countries.

 The MMTE website is designed as an interactive research tool, providing users with a hands-on approach to present data and information.
 The Research Axis allows the user to select specific countries and minorities, while providing the user a quick way to move between the four divisions of the MMTE Research Axis.
 Help sections provide introductions, guides, glossaries, and acronyms for further explanation of the Minority-Country Map, Minority-Country Timeline, Minority Portrait, and Country Portrait.

-As the MMTE is a part of the European Centre for Minority Issues, the project is overseen by an ECMI staff team made up of the Project Leader/Editor, Project Coordinator, and Project Assistants.
+As the MMTE is a part of the European Centre for Minority Issues, the project is overseen by an ECMI staff team made up of the Project Leader/Editor, Project Coordinator, Junior Research Assistants, and Project Assistants.
 The Project Leader/Editor is responsible for ensuring the operation of the MMTE, while reviewing research by the interns and team to guarantee the highest quality of analysis and presentation of information.
 The Project Coordinator liaises with the team of interns as well as coordinates and takes part in the review process.
-The Project Assistants create entries, provide data, offer support to interns, assist in the review process, and publish the complete entries online.
+The Junior Research Associates and Project Assistants create entries, provide data, offer support to interns, assist in the review process, and publish the complete entries online.

 Forrest Kilimnik (USA)